Information about Coronavirus (COVID-19)

 Novel coronavirus (COVID-19) is a new virus strain spreading from person-to-person in similar ways as the common cold or flu, such as coughing or sneezing.
 Health experts are concerned because little is known about this new virus and it has the potential to cause severe illness and pneumonia in some people.

 Symptoms of COVID-19 illness can range from mild to severe and appear 2-14 days after exposure.
-Similar to other viral respiratory illnesses, symptoms generally include fever, cough, and shortness of breath.
+Similar to other viral respiratory illnesses, symptoms generally include (but not limited to) fever, cough, shortness of breath headache, nausea, diarrhea, fatigue, joint pain and new loss of taste and smell.
 Transmission is person to person via respiratory droplets, touching infected object then touching your own mouth, nose, eyes

 What you can do: